DETAILED ACTION

 Regarding claim 20, Boulder discloses a st, 2nd, and 3rd ranks, the ranking is indicated by the selection circle);

-while at least a first one of the options and a second one of the options are in a selected state, the first option having a higher rank than the second option, receiving a user deselection input identifying the first option; in response to the user deselection input, updating the data to indicate that the first option is in the unselected state, wherein the ranks of options other than the first option are not modified in response to the deselection input (Boulder, Page 1 – Biking has a higher ranking than Running and Skiing.
+while at least a first one of the options and a second one of the options are in a selected state, the first one of the options having a higher rank than the second one of the options, receiving a user deselection input identifying the first one of the options; in response to the user deselection input, updating the data to indicate that the first one of the options is in the unselected state, wherein the ranks of options other than the first one of the options are not modified in response to the deselection input (Boulder, Page 1 – Biking has a higher ranking than Running and Skiing.
 Page 2 – A deselection input is made for the Biking option at rank 1.
 The circles are updated to show that the 1st rank and Biking are no longer selected.
 Running and Skiing are not modified in response);

-after updating the data in response to the user deselection input, receiving a user selection input identifying a third one of the options that is in the unselected state; in response to the user selection input, updating the data to indicate that the third option is in the selected state and to indicate that the rank of the third option is a highest rank not associated with any other option in the selected state; and providing an output indicating at least the ranks associated with the options in the selected state (Boulder, Page 3 – Input at Hiking to select it as rank 1.
-The circles are updated to output indication of the selected state.
-Page 4 – Results of the vote are shown in response to completion indication).
+after updating the data in response to the user deselection input, receiving a user selection input identifying a third one of the options that is in the unselected state; in response to the user selection input: updating the data to indicate that the third one of the options is in the selected state, assigning,

 However, Boulder appears not to expressly disclose the limitations in strikethrough above.
 However, in the same field of endeavor, Hawkins discloses a voting interface (Hawkins, Abstract), including ranked choice voting (Hawkins, Figs. 21-23),

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the interface of Boulder to include a computer implementation including a processor memory and storage based on the teachings of Hawkins.
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the interface of Boulder to include a computer implementation including a processor memory and storage for processing voting inputs based on the teachings of Hawkins.
 The motivation for doing so would have been to realize implementation of the interface through widely available computer hardware and architectures.

 Conclusion